Impact of Coronavirus on ACT Exams

 Can You Take the ACT Test Online?

-The answer is students MUST still report to a school or test center to take the tests.
-However, in September of 2020, some students may be allowed take the test at a school or test center while using a computer instead of paper.
-In fact, international students already no longer take the paper tests at all.
-They will still NOT be allowed to simply take the test online at home though.
+No, students MUST still report to a school or test center to take the tests.
+International students already no longer take the paper tests at all.
+They will still NOT be allowed to simply take the test online at home, though.

 The ACT believes this eventual transition to testing on a computer instead of paper will result in: